MicrosoftDocs/learn/learn-pr/azure/analyze-logs-with-kql/includes/1-introduction.md

 Here, you'll use KQL to answer operational and business questions by interpreting and summarizing log data:

-- **Define analysis goals**: Determine what information will provide you with the insights you need.
+- **Define analysis goals**: Determine which questions you want to answer and what information will provide you with the answers you need.
-- **Explore and assess logs**: Examine the raw log data you've collected in your Log Analytics workspace.
+- **Explore and assess logs**: Examine the logs you've collected in your Log Analytics workspace and identify the data relevant to your inquiry.
-- **Extract and summarize insights**: Run KQL queries on log data to arrive at the insights you set out to find in your analysis.
+- **Extract and summarize insights**: Run KQL queries on log data to arrive at the insights you defined as your analysis goals.

 <!-- 4.
 Terminal learning objective ----------------------------------------------------------------------